NasalDaemon/Static-DI/docs/cluster-syntax.md

     // Note: when FruitSalad is used as a node in a parent cluster,
     // trait::ChopFruit transparently connects to _parentRepeater0

-    // Explicitly edirecting trait to the global cluster/node [trait::Log]
+    // Explicitly redirecting trait to the global cluster/node [trait::Log]
     apple --> *
     // which resolves trait::Log from the global cluster or node